Vira Boarman Whitehouse: Suffrage

 Whitehouse became interested in suffrage after the Woman suffrage parade of 1913 erupted into violence.
 She marched in the May 1913 suffrage parade in New York City and volunteered with the Women's Political Union after the parade.
 Six months later Whitehouse gave her first outdoor suffrage speech.

 She was chairman in 1913 of the publicity council of the Empire State Campaign Committee and in 1916 of the New York State Woman Suffrage Party (NYSWSP).

 In May 1915, Whitehouse made cold calls to potential voters to ask their views on suffrage.
 This is one of the earliest examples of telephone polling.

-Whitehouse led an incredibly successful fundraising campaign, making large donations herself and soliciting donations from New York's most prominent families.
+Whitehouse led a successful fundraising campaign, making large donations herself and soliciting donations from New York's most prominent families.

 When New York State granted women the right to vote on November 6, 1917, Whitehouse was widely credited with the win.

 Whitehouse's husband was a member of the Men's League for Women's Suffrage, by July 1917 he was treasurer of the League.